jing-yu-lim/CV_Understanding-DETR-Transformer-Self-Attention-Maps-Visualisation/README.md

 <p align="center">
 <img width="1000" height="480" src="https://user-images.githubusercontent.com/79006977/129822169-5f0b3f53-cf0e-4e1b-bc6d-c3c7e09dcc29.png">
 </p>
-From @fmassa's comment, it can be interepreted that the first two dimension of sattn_shape1 (H/32, W/32, H/32, W/32 ) as an index to the respective attention map, specifically the attention Coord(X,Y) pays to every other pixel.
+From @fmassa's comment, substituting the X and Y coord into the first two dimension of sattn_shape1 (H/32, W/32, H/32, W/32) can be interpreted as using the first two dimensions as an index to the respective attention map, specifically the attention Coord(X,Y) pays to every other pixel.
 We know from the previous section that the rows of the sattn_shape2 weights correspond to the attention a pixel pays to every other pixel.
 Hence to obtain the correct row number of Coord(X,Y), we can flatten the H/32 and W/32 dimension, giving us Y/32 * W/32 + X/32.

-Conversely, the last 2 dimension of the sattn_shape1 is an index to the respective attention map, specifically the attention every other pixel pays to Coord(X,Y), and the row number derived earlier is the column number for sattn_shape2 to derive the respective attention map
+Conversely, by symmetry, the last 2 dimension of the sattn_shape1 can be interpreted as an index to the respective attention map, specifically the attention that every other pixel pays to Coord(X,Y).
+The row number derived earlier can now be used as the column number for sattn_shape2 to derive the respective attention map.
+And.. this works!
+Refer to the comparision below:

 <p align="center">
 <img width="1100" height="480" src="https://user-images.githubusercontent.com/79006977/129822097-93045ca7-7897-4d43-b4cd-38bb6011044e.png">
 </p>

+Cheers!